verhas/javageci/DOCUGEN.md

 computers can be asked to perform these tasks and this is what Java::Geci snippet handling does.

+The different functions that the snippet handling provides were tested in a former application focusing on the documentation generation.
+This tool was written in Python and was tested when I wrote the book Java Projects by Peter Verhas, second edition, PACKT, ISBN 978-1-78913-189-5.

 ## Using snippets

 To have Java::Geci do these copy-paste operations the parts of the text,